tomara-x/quartz/README.md

 - `o` or `-12` : rotation
 - `A` or `-13` : array
 - `T` or `-14` : targets
-- `0` usually means audio node (or nothing) generally a 0 to 0 connection is gonna do nothing, but when connecting node, the black hole is type 0, and the white hole is type (positive number)
+- `0` usually means audio node (or nothing) (it depends) generally a 0 to 0 connection is gonna do nothing, but when connecting audio node, the black hole is type 0, and the white hole is type (positive number)
 ---
 #### order
 every circle has an order (0 or higher). things in order 0 do nothing.